-A private cloud aims at providing public cloud functionality, but on private resources:

-- 1. Maintaining control over an organization's data and resources to meet security and governance's requirements in an organization. - 2.
-Private cloud exhibits a highly virtualized cloud data center located inside your organization's firewall. - 3.
+A private cloud aims at providing public cloud functionality, but on private resources, while maintaining control over an organization's data and resources to meet security and governance's requirements in an organization.
+Private cloud exhibits a highly virtualized cloud data center located inside your organization's firewall.
 It may also be a private space dedicated for your company within a cloud vendor's data center designed to handle the organization's workloads.